 - How to prevent contracting and spreading the virus?

-- How will Edmonds College's on-campus operations will look different Spring quarter 2020?
+- How will Edmonds College's on-campus operations look different?

 - What campus safety expectations are for faculty, staff and students working on campus?